eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 The script will result in two shapefiles PM10.shp and PM25.shp containing the measurements of 2017.

 Now go to https://www.atlasleefomgeving.nl/kaarten and download the PM 10 and PM 2.5 map data used by Andrée.
-Open  Compare the data you retrieved from the luchtmeetnet API and answer the following questions.
+Add the shape files you created and the downloaded data in a GIS (ArcGIS pro or QGIS) and systematically compare the data you retrieved from the luchtmeetnet API.
+Answer the following:

+   1. Which funtionalities in GIS have you used to compare the data point with the modelled raster layer?
-   1. Do the measurements from the Luchtmeetnet correspond with the datalayer PM 10 and PM 2.5 from the atlas van de leefomgeving?
+   2. Do the measurements from the Luchtmeetnet correspond with the datalayer PM 10 and PM 2.5 from the atlas van de leefomgeving?
-   2. Do you think that the measurements from the Luchtmeetnet are sufficient as input for to generate the maps layers?
+   3. Do you think that the measurements from the Luchtmeetnet are sufficient as input for to generate the maps layers?
-   3. Image that Andrée would have used the data from the Luchtmeetnet directly in the way you did.
+   4. Image that Andrée would have used the data from the Luchtmeetnet directly in the way you did.
 How do you think that would have changed his analysis?
-   4. Now look back at the fit for purpose framework you developed for the first practical assignment.
+   5. Now look back at the fit for purpose framework you developed for the first practical assignment.
 How fit would your generated point data be for the purpose of Andrée´s study?

 Add your answers to `Practical_assignment_1.py` and upload this `.py` file together with the two shape files you created to canvas.